Muru-D takes on 'more mature' start-ups with new funding model

 The Telstra-backed accelerator switched to a Simple Agreement for Future Equity (SAFE) model in November, meaning founders do not have to give up a specific percentage of their company at the time of investment.

 Previously muru-D invested up to $40,000 in each startup during the program in return for a small equity stake which valued each company at around $1 million.
-Instead, a company’s valuation and muru-D’s equity is determined at a later date based on how investors value the company in the future.
+Now, a company’s valuation and muru-D’s equity is determined at a later date based on how investors value the company in the future.

-The model was pioneered by the Silicon Valley seed accelerator Y Combinator – which has backed the likes of Dropbox, Airbnb, Coinbase, Stripe and Reddit – and adapted for the Australian market.
+The model was pioneered by the Silicon Valley seed accelerator Y Combinator – which has backed the likes of Dropbox, Airbnb, Coinbase, Stripe and Reddit – and has been adapted for the Australian market.

 “This gives muru-D more flexibility and stronger startups a better deal.
 Following the program, companies raise at the best valuation they can achieve in the market,” the Sydney-based accelerator said.